jnorell/smtpprox-loopprevent/INSTALL.md

 As the name indicates, `smtpprox-loopprevent` is a modified [smtpprox](http://bent.latency.net/smtpprox/ "smtpprox").
-A copy of `smtpprox` is included, you might read the documentation and comments at the top.

 * You need the **MSDW/SMTP/{Client,Server}.pm** files from `smtpprox` in your perl library path.
 You may already have them, eg. dkimproxy